rmsk2/c64_2048/README.md

 `LOAD "T2048",8,1` and then `SYS 49152` to run the game.

 The game itself defaults to keyboard control.
 If you `POKE` a nonzero value to the address `USE_JOYSTICK` then a joystick in port 2 is used instead.
-Here is a descrption of the controls:
+Here is a description of the controls:

 | Operation | Keypress | Joystick |
 |-----------|----------|----------|